 Dhow Inn is set on Zanzibar’s southeast coast, on the edge of the fishing village of Paje.
 It’s just over an hour’s drive from Stone Town.

-Stone Town’s Zanzibar International Airport (55km) is served by plenty of flights from Dar es Salaam and Arusha on mainland Tanzania, as well as some direct international flights - click on the links below for more information.
+Zanzibar International Airport in Stone Town (55km).
 The hotel can arrange transfers from the airport, or you can hail a taxi on arrival.

 It’s possible to catch a ferry or hydrofoil from Dar es Salaam to Zanzibar.